 * See the January issue for a biographical note about the Rev Neil MacIntyre.

 1. See the January issue, page 11, for a biographical note about the Rev. Neil MacIntyre.

 2. This is a careful statement and is still correct as it satands.
 However, it is now known that the Synod’s 1694 edition was published in that year, since a copy came to light some 25 years after Mr MacIntyre wrote the above. – E.P.C.G.

 3. According to the Dictionary of Scottish Church History and Theology, the SPCK commisioned Dr James Stewart (or Stuart), mentioned in the preceding paragraph, to undetake the work, in which he was assisted by James Fraser of Alness. – Ed.

-4. This amount(about 32p) was a typical weekly wages for a labourer at that time. – Ed.
+4. This amount(about 32 pence) was a typical weekly wages for a labourer at that time. – Ed.

-!–should this be changed from p to pence, ^^^^^^ for international use> 5.
-It is basically this, the Scottish Gaelic Bible, which used in our Gaelic congregations.
+5. It is basically this, the Scottish Gaelic Bible, which is used in our Gaelic congregations.
 It has undergone several revisions, mainly affecting style and orthography, since 1807, some of which are mentioned in the paragraphs which follow.
 Further orthographic revision was initiated about 1950, with the intention of producing a modern, clear-type edition.
 The task was taken over by D.E.
 Meek and completed in 1992.
 See the Dictionary of Scottish Church History and Theology. – Ed.